 When the La Funk Mob beats came out on Mo’ Wax, did that raise your profile in the industry?

-Those were the pre-Internet days so building a name took time back then.
-But Mo’ Wax was the label everyone was talking about at that time, so a lot of people got to know about us.
+Those were the pre-Internet days, so building a name took time back then.
+But Mo’ Wax was the label everyone was talking about, so a lot of people got to know about us.
 But it didn’t really change my career.
-What it did do was open doors to work with our favorite artists.
-I remember joking with James that having Richie Hawtin and Carl Craig remix our music would have been great, and he was able to make it happen because he was able to ask them directly.
+What it did do was open doors to work with my favorite artists.
+I remember joking with James that having Richie Hawtin and Carl Craig remix our music would have been great, and he was able to make it happen because he had direct access to them.
 So being on Mo’ Wax mainly gave us confidence because of things like that.

 I had gone to London once to buy vinyl, and Hubert gave me James’ number and told me to call him once I got there.
 So I did, and he said “Thanks for calling!
 I just received one of La Funk Mob’s tracks in the mail called “Motor Bass Get Phunked Up” and it sounds great! “.
-I was like “Oh thanks.
-I just finished it and the other day and mailed it over “.
+I was like, “Oh thanks.
+I just finished it the other day and mailed it over “.
 After that, he invited me over to his label to meet him.
-That was the around the time French electronic music started taking off, thanks to a lot of hype from countries like England.
+That was around the time French electronic music was blowing up thanks to the hype from countries like England.
 Nowadays, everyone is used to seeing electronic musicians from France being successful, but back then we didn’t really have a global presence.
-So it as exciting for me and Hubert to be a part of an internationally-known label like Mo’ Wax.
+So it was exciting for me and Hubert to be a part of an internationally-known label like Mo’ Wax.

 Can you take me through the process of being signed to a label in the 90s?
 Today, most people use the Internet to build their hype, and may not even have any experience with real-life networking.
 How did it work for you guys?

 I can tell you what happened to me as a part of Motorbass in the mid-90s.
-Me and Etienne de Creci wanted to be DJs, and we noticed on the event flyers that the promoters would mostly book DJs that had released their own albums or were signed to a label.
+Etienne de Creci and I wanted to be DJs, and we noticed on the event flyers that the promoters would mostly book DJs that had released their own albums or were signed to a label.
 So one day I said to Etienne that we should make our own music and put it out, which led to Motorbass.
 We never sent music to labels, because we felt that we had to do things ourselves, which was normal at the time, especially in house and techno music.
 We made an EP, jumped in my car and drove to Amsterdam with some pressed copies and sold them to a record shop.
 We did the same in Belgium, and even took 40 records on a plane to London to sell them there as well.
 The record stores in places like Belgium were used to people just walking in with their new records, without an appointment, and the store owner would say “Alright, play me what you have “, and if they liked it, they’d say, “I like it!
-Give me 20 of those “.
+Give me twenty of those “.
 That’s how it was for me.
-I’d go to places like Fat Cat in London with my records, and the guy behind the counter would play it in front of everyone in the store, which could be a little stressful because those were not casual customers.
-They were actually were there to buy music!
+I’d go to places like Fat Cat in London with my records, and the guy behind the counter would play it in front of everyone in the store, which could be a little stressful because those weren’t casual customers; they were actually there to buy music!
 But if you got a positive reaction from them, the guy would say “Okay, I’ll take 25 of those “.
 You’d leave him your phone number, and one month later he’d call you up saying “Man, we sold out.
 Can you bring back 100 of those records you had? ” That’s what I did for years with Motorbass before we finally released the “Pansoul” album.
 We sold 25,000 records that way, just by driving around with friends to record stores.

 That sounds like a lot of vinyl to sell in those days.
 What was considered good sales for an electronic music group in the mid-90s?